François Louis Ganshof

-François Louis Ganshof (14 March 1895, Bruges – 26 July 1980, Brussels) was a Belgian medievalist.
+François Louis Ganshof (14 March 1895 – 26 July 1980) was a Belgian medievalist.

+Life

 After studies at the Athénée Royal, he attended the University of Ghent, where he came under the influence of Henri Pirenne.
 After studies with Ferdinand Lot, he practiced law for a period, before returning to the University of Ghent.
-Here he succeeded Pirenne in 1930 as professor of medieval history, after Pirenne left the university as a result of the enforcement of Dutch as language of instruction.
+Here, he succeeded Pirenne in 1930 as professor of medieval history, after Pirenne left the university as a result of the enforcement of Dutch as language of instruction.
 He remained there until his retirement in 1961.

+Scholar

 Ganshof's work was primarily on Flanders in the Carolingian period.
-His best known book is Qu'est-ce que la féodalité?
+His most well known book is Qu'est-ce que la féodalité?
 (1944).
-Here he defines feudalism narrowly, in simple legal and military terms.
+Here, he defines feudalism narrowly, in simple legal and military terms.
 Feudalism, in Ganshof's view, existed only within the nobility.
 This contrasts with Marc Bloch, where feudalism encompasses society as a whole, and Susan Reynolds, who questions the concept of feudalism in itself.

 Though Ganshof's definition is not always accepted today, this book was not his only work.
 He contributed greatly to his field, mostly through articles.
 Among the few books he published were Les Destinées de l'Empire en occident de 395 à 888 (1928) and Flandre sous les premiers comtes (1943).
-In 1946 he received the Francqui Prize for Human Sciences.
+In 1946, he received the Francqui Prize for Human Sciences.

 Ganshof was renowned as the greatest European expert on the Frankish kingdoms, particularly under the Carolingian dynasty; he never wrote the definitive biography of Charlemagne that everyone expected of him, but his contributions to Frankish history continue to be fundamental.
 The best English-language introduction to this (very major) aspect of his work is in F.L.
 Ganshof, The Carolingians and the Frankish Monarchy.
 Studies in Carolingian History, tr.
 Janet Sondheimer (London: Longman, 1971).
 This collection of major articles ends with an exhaustive bibliography of Ganshof's writings on Merovingian and Carolingian history down to 1970.